ikriv/certs/server/README.md

 ## Prerequisites

-- Python 3.7 or higher
+- Python 3.11 or higher
 - pip (Python package manager)

+## Dependencies

+This server requires `quart`.
+The core certificate checking logic is in `certcore/` (no external dependencies).

 ## Setup